egladman/favicon.sh/README.md

 <br>

 #### Default Behavior
-- If executed without a second argument the script defaults to saving the favicons to directory `favicons`.

 - If executed without any arguments the script looks for `favicon.png`.
 If `favicon.png` doesn't exist the script exits.

-- Generated favicons are saved in `/favicons`
+- Generated favicons are saved to `/favicons` if a second argument isn't provided

 - Currently you cannot specify a output directory without first specifying an image path